Del Rodgers: Pro football career

 From 1982 to 1985, Rodgers played for the Packers.
 On December 9, 1984, he made a 97-yard kick return for a touchdown against the Chicago Bears, which remains a Soldier Field Record by an opponent that still stands today.
 After a one-year absence from the league because of an injury, he made a come back and played two years with the San Francisco 49ers from 1987 to 1988, earning a Super Bowl championship for the 1988 season.

 Sports broadcasting

 In 1985, Rodgers’ first television foray was when he joined KMST-TV in Monterey, CA. Later on he joined KSBW-TV in Salinas, CA. He then moved on to KIRO-TV in Seattle, WA before joining WXIA-TV in Atlanta.

-Del Rodgers is the Sports Director at KCRA in Sacramento, CA.
+Del Rodgers was the Sports Director at KCRA in Sacramento, CA, joining the station in September 1997.
+He anchored sportscasts Monday through Friday, where he was committed to covering Sacramento-area high school sports.

-He joined the KCRA 3 Sports department in 1997.
-Del, who is well loved and respected, was promoted to sports director after three years.
-He currently anchors the sportscasts Monday through Friday.
+On December 1, 2025, Rodgers retired from KCRA after 28 years at the station and 36 years in sports journalism.